Did you know?

 Researchers at Johns Hopkins University concluded that two-thirds of the achievement gap between lower- and higher-income youth results from unequal access to summer learning opportunities.

-R2L's mission is to develop and grow the reading skills of children in West Dallas ages 3-10 so that they succeed in school, graduate and leave school prepared to live productive lives.
+Readers 2 Leader's mission is to develop and grow the reading skills of underserved Dallas children ages 3-12 so that they succeed in school and graduate prepared to live productive lives.

 Volunteer to Tutor

 R2L Volunteers are essential to the success of our programs.
 Sign up today to help a child in need.

 Help us build a better future for the children of West Dallas by making a donation to support the R2L programs.